wongsyrone/Paragon-DKMS/COMPARE.md

 |Self Support*|Y|Y|
 |Complimentary support**|N|Y|

-* Self Support provides resources and services for customers, including full product documentation, technical resources, access to the knowledge base, participation in discussion forums.
+NOTE: * Self Support provides resources and services for customers, including full product documentation, technical resources, access to the knowledge base, participation in discussion forums.
    ** Complimentary support offers you installation assistance and free support for 60 consecutive calendar days - starting from your Paragon software and license date of purchase.
 Support requests are to be submitted via Paragon Web site only.